sportsdataverse/sportsdataverse-py/docs/docs/nfl/index.md

     week (int): Week of the schedule.
     season_type (int): 2 for regular season, 3 for post-season, 4 for off-season.
-    limit (int): number of records to return, default: 500.
+    limit (int): number of records to return, default: 500. return_as_pandas (bool): If True, returns a pandas dataframe.
+If False, returns a polars dataframe.

 Returns: